 While Hurricane Katrina had hit South Florida around 2 months earlier, it left a humanitarian crisis in New Orleans due to their failed infrastructure.
 This made it the deadliest US hurricane in over 75 years.
 Wilma did serious damage to Florida, making landfall as a Category 3 and giving South Florida a Halloween that would be celebrated by candlelight and chasing FPL trucks.
 With emergency services extended toward Katrina’s recovery efforts, residents in South Florida were left without power for weeks.

-Broward County had been hit by 27 hurricanes since 1851, but Wilma was the absolute worst for this area.
+27 hurricanes had hit Broward County since 1851, but Wilma was the absolute worst for this area.
 5,111 homes were left uninhabitable and commercial buildings suffered significant damage including the Broward County Courthouse which remained closed for two weeks.
 While the world watched the crisis with Katrina, Wilma left South Florida in the dark for quite some time.

 6-Florida Keys Hurricane 1919